Irene Lusztig discusses making Yours in Sisterhood, a documentary that allows for a respectful dialogue between different perspectives and feminisms.

 Interested in interviews with doc filmmakers?
 Pick up our Documentary Masters eBook now, and read what some of the best in the business have to say about their craft.

-7R: Did you contact Ms. Magazine for this project?
+7R: Did you contact Ms. Magazine for Yours in Sisterhood?

 But I also think a lot of stuff that ‘70s feminism did is a little forgotten and misremembered.
 Because of that, there’s even a complicated politics around making a project about 70s feminism.
 And it felt important to me, while I was making the film, that I was just myself and not working for someone else — that I didn’t recognise or represent any particular feminist politics, group, or organisation.
 People asked me these questions a lot when I was shooting, which has never happened to me: “who’s funding your film?”
 “Do you work for Ms.?”